Hampi (town)

-Hampi is a city in the Vijayanagara district in the Indian state of Karnataka.
-Located along the Tungabhadra River in the east and center part of the state, Hampi is near the city of Hospet.
+Hampe also known as Hampi is a city in the Vijayanagara district in the Indian state of Karnataka.
+Located along the Tungabhadra River in the eastern and central parts of the state, Hampi is near the city of Hospet.
 It is famous for hosting the Hampi Group of Monuments with the Virupaksha Temple, a UNESCO World Heritage Site.
 The city was possibly known as Kishkindha in the Ramayana age.

 Hampi is mentioned in Ashokan epigraphy and texts such as the Ramayana and the Puranas of Hinduism as Pampaa Devi Tirtha Kshetra.
 Hampi was a part of Vijayanagara, the capital of the Hindu Vijayanagara Empire in the 14th-century.
-It became a center of economic and administrative activity of the Deccan region kingdom founded in opposition to Islamic Sultanates in South India.
+It became the centre of economic and administrative activity of the Deccan region kingdom founded in opposition to the Islamic sultanates in South India.
 After over two centuries of rule, the Empire was defeated and abandoned.
-Since the 19th-century, its ruins have been an important site for archaeologists and historians.
+Since the 19th century, its ruins have been an important site for archaeologists and historians.

 Geography

-Hampi is situated on the banks of the Tungabhadra River, amid rocky hills.
+Hampi or Hampe (ಹಂಪೆ) is situated on the banks of the Tungabhadra River, amid rocky hills.
 It is 348 km from Bangalore, 385 km from Hyderabad and 266 km from Belgaum.
-The closest railway station is in the city of Hospet (Hosapete), 13km away, and the closest airport is Jindal Vijaynagar Airport in Toranagallu, 32 km away, which has connections to Bengaluru.
+The closest railway station is in the city of Hospet (Hosapete), 13 km away, and the closest airport is Jindal Vijaynagar Airport in Toranagallu, 32 km away, which has connections to Bengaluru.
 Overnight buses and trains also connect Hampi with Goa and Bengaluru.

 Economic activity

 The principal economic activities in and around the town include agriculture, tourism and industrial activity related to iron ore, manganese and other minerals mining.
-The average rainfall around Hampi town is about 660mm but continues to vary due to climate change impact.
+The average rainfall around Hampi town is about 660 mm but continues to vary due to the impacts of climate change.
 The major crops grown are paddy, maize, jowar, bajra, groundnut, sunflower, sugarcane and cotton.
 Some of the Hampi farmlands are irrigated and there is a large dam nearby.